carabina/stylish/README.md

 # License

-AFNetworking is released under the MIT license.
+SwiftStylish is released under the MIT license.
 See `LICENSE` for details.